 Middlewares

 We already know about Route Groups but we haven’t used them yet in a meaningful way.
 The main purpose of Route Groups is to be able to easily assign a Middleware to a collection of Routes.
+This allows you to apply common logic (like authentication, access control, or request filtering) to multiple routes at once without duplicating code.

 Middlewares must implement Centum\Interfaces\Router\MiddlewareInterface